Battle of Constantinople (1147)

-The Battle of Constantinople in 1147 was a large-scale clash between the forces of the Byzantine Empire and the German crusaders of the Second Crusade, led by Conrad III of Germany, fought on the outskirts of the Byzantine capital, Constantinople.
-The Byzantine emperor Manuel I Komnenos was deeply concerned by the presence of a large and unruly army in the immediate vicinity of his capital and of the unfriendly attitude of its leaders.
-A similarly sized French crusader army was also approaching Constantinople, and the possibility of the two armies combining at the city was viewed with great alarm by Manuel.
-Following earlier armed clashes with the crusaders, and perceived insults from Conrad, Manuel arrayed some of his forces outside the walls of Constantinople.
+The Battle of Constantinople in 1147 was a large-scale clash between the forces of the Byzantine Empire and the German Crusaders of the Second Crusade, led by Conrad III of Germany, fought on the outskirts of the Byzantine capital Constantinople.
+The Byzantine Emperor Manuel I Komnenos was deeply concerned by the presence of a large and unruly army in the immediate vicinity of his capital and of the unfriendly attitude of its leaders.
+A similarly sized French Crusader army was also approaching Constantinople, and the possibility of the two armies combining at the city was viewed with great alarm by Manuel.
+Following earlier armed clashes with the Crusaders and perceived insults from Conrad, Manuel arrayed some of his forces outside the walls of Constantinople.
 Part of the German army then attacked and was defeated; according to British historian Michael Angold, they suffered heavy losses.
-Following this defeat the crusaders agreed to be quickly ferried across the Bosporus to Asia Minor.
+Following this defeat the Crusaders agreed to be quickly ferried across the Bosporus to Asia Minor.

 Though limited in its strategic importance, the battle is significant in being a rare instance where Byzantine tactical dispositions are described in detail in the primary sources of the period.

 Background

 The Second Crusade (1145–1149) was instigated by Pope Eugenius III in response to the fall of the County of Edessa to the forces of the Muslim leader Zengi.
 The county had been founded during the First Crusade.
 The Second Crusade was the first to be led by kings, namely Conrad III of Germany and Louis VII of France.
 The armies of the two kings marched separately across Europe.
-After crossing into Byzantine territory in the Balkans, both armies made their way towards the Byzantine capital, Constantinople.
-The crusader armies intended to then take the overland route across Asia Minor to reach the Holy Land.
+After crossing into Byzantine territory in the Balkans, both armies made their way towards the Byzantine capital Constantinople.
+The Crusader armies intended to take the overland route across Asia Minor to reach the Holy Land.